the Adams County Nature Society presents the

 Vendors & Exhibitors

-The following vendors and exhibitors have participated in recent symposiums.
-(If you are interested in being a vendor or exhibitor at a future event, please note that space is limited and tends to sell out quickly – registration for vendors typically opens the first week of January.)
+If you are interested in being a vendor or exhibitor at a future event, please note that space is limited and tends to sell out quickly.
+The date and links for registration for vendors and attendees will be announced by email in the Fall of 2026.
+For more information, contact whocooksforyou@gmail.com.

 - Adams County Humane Society (HSAC) – A private, nonprofit 501(c)(3) organization serving Adams County, Ohio.
 HSAC has operated an animal shelter for dogs, cats, and other companion animals since June 2015.
 Phone: (937) 544-8585